Never have a basic lunch again

 It's easy to get stuck with having the same lunch every day, especially when a sandwich or soup can seem like such an easy option.
 If you're sick of your typical midday meals, here are some suggestions for trying something new with your lunches.

 Bread is always a good base, particularly is it's brown or wholegrainbread.
 But remember, you don't have to use bread every time.
 You can try other bread based foods like pitta pockets, bagels, wraps or crackers.
 Even if the filling is the same or similar, switching out your base will help to change things up.

 If you're tired of basic fillings like ham and cheese, thing of other combinations to experiement with.
-Try some tuna and cucumber, peanut butter and banana, or turkey, tomato and lettuce.
+Try some tuna and cucumber, peanut butter and banana, falafel balls and hummus, or turkey, tomato and lettuce.

 Salads are an easy and healthy lunch option.
 You can add whatever veg you fancy from peppers, lettuce, onions, broccoli, spinach – it can even be nice to add some mint leaves.
 Experiment with different vegetables, and even fruit - orange or apple slices can add some sweetness to your salad.
-For protein, add some chicken, or try adding cooked quinoa if you're vegetarian.
-If you feel like a salad won’t quite fill you up enough, try it with pasta.
+For protein, add some chicken, or try adding cooked quinoa for a non-meat option.
+If you feel like a salad won’t quite fill you up enough, try it with a whole grain pasta.

 If you have facilities on your lunch break for heating up food, try the following:

 Some old fashioned vegetable soup is always a nice way to fill up.
 You can alternate with ingredients like chicken and noodles, leek and potato, and tomato and herbs.